Cosas del Amor (Enrique Iglesias album): Release and reception

-In 1999, the album received a nomination for Best Latin Pop Performance at the 41st Annual Grammy Awards, losing to Vuelve by Ricky Martin.
+In 1999, the album received a nomination for Best Latin Pop Performance at the 41st Annual Grammy Awards, losing to Vuelve (1998) by Puerto Rican-American recording artist Ricky Martin.
 It yielded two number-one singles on the Billboard Hot Latin Tracks chart: "Esperanza" and "Nunca Te Olvidaré".
-The third single was canceled in favor of his first English language hit single "Bailamos".
-The album debuted at number-one in the Billboard Top Latin Albums chart in the week of 10 October 1998, staying at pole position for five weeks in 1998 and three weeks in 1999.
+The third single was cancelled in favor of his first English language hit single "Bailamos".
+The album debuted at number-one in the Billboard Top Latin Albums chart in the week of October 10, 1998, staying at pole position for five weeks in 1998 and three weeks in 1999.
 In the Billboard 200, the album debuted and peaked at #64 with 21,500 copies sold, the highest debut by a Latin language album since Luis Miguel's Romances.
 In its third week at the charts it sold 15,000.
 The album was certified Gold by Recording Industry Association of America in 1999.